mui/mui-x/docs/data/charts/bars/bars.md

 ### Using a dataset

-If your data are stored in an array of objects, you can use the `dataset` helper prop.
+If your data is stored in an array of objects, you can use the `dataset` helper prop.
 It accepts an array of objects such as `dataset={[{x: 1, y: 32}, {x: 2, y: 41}, ...]}`.

-You can reuse those data to define the series and axis thanks to `dataKey` properties.
+You can reuse this data when defining the series and axis thanks to the `dataKey` property.
 For example `xAxis={[{ dataKey: 'x'}]}` or `series={[{ dataKey: 'y'}]}`.

 {{"demo": "BarsDataset.js"}}